Our Therapy Services & Offerings

 How to prepare for birth with postpartum depression in mind

-The months leading up to birth are full of preparation.
+A pregnant woman and her young son smile together in a lush greenhouse, surrounded by vibrant plants and flowerThe months leading up to birth are full of preparation.
 Rooms are made ready, maternity leave arranged, and you may even prepare your body with prenatal vitamins.
 If you have experienced depression or postpartum depression previously then you are at a greater risk of developing postpartum depression.
 This is a good time to learn how you rest and recharge.
 Work on communication with your partner and practice asking for & accepting help.
 When the baby comes, these skills will be helpful.

 If you are experiencing depression or anxiety before birth, find a counselor who works specifically with women.
 Prenatal counseling can help you navigate the stress and worries of childbirth.
-Your counselor will help you learn positive coping skills to manage the months ahead.
+Your postpartum counselor will help you learn positive coping skills to manage the months ahead.

 What is Self Care for Postpartum?